 This is the reality that we D/deaf population face.
-Life sucks, and when it comes to finding work, it’s worse.
-Life in general is miserable, because the world doesn’t know and rejects the love of Christ, which leads to apathy, discrimination, and downright cruelty towards others.
-If more people truly had the love of God in their hearts, I believe that the D/deaf population and those with disability(ies) would not face so much barriers and challenges.
+When it comes to finding work, discrimination is one of the hardest things we face.
+The world doesn’t know and rejects the love of Christ, which leads to apathy, discrimination, and downright cruelty towards others.
+If more people truly had the love of God in their hearts, I believe that the D/deaf population and those with disability(ies) would not face so many barriers and challenges.

 I took on every work where I could, even though by law I

 should be getting sign language interpreters and I was barely getting by on

 lip-reading.
 From working with foster children, to energetic high school